Update August 13, 2019: I’ve written a detailed article that lays out our vision for Developer News here.

 In 2015, the freeCodeCamp community changed our blogging tool from Blogger to Medium.

 Medium was a convenient tool for blogging, but the community has outgrown it.
 So now we’ve switched to a self-hosted open source blogging tool called Ghost.

-The freeCodeCamp team has been publishing articles on Developer News for the past year, and we’re excited to now open it up to other authors in the freeCodeCamp community.
+The freeCodeCamp team has been publishing articles on Developer News for the past year, and we’re excited to now open it up to other contributors in the freeCodeCamp community.

-Here are some immediate benefits to you as an author:
+Here are some immediate benefits to you as an contributor:

 According to Google’s own Lighthouse tool, Developer News is significantly faster than Medium.